 Locating the mystery leak

-If you find the actual location of leak from a visual inspection, then you can arrange repair.
+If you find the actual location of a leak from a visual inspection, then you can arrange a repair.
 If you see a wet spot on a ceiling or wall, then you have a general idea of the area of the leak.
 But even though you see a wet spot, that doesn’t mean the leak is in that exact location.
 Water travels along the easiest path and it might be several feet away from a wet spot on the wall.
 The mystery is in locating where it is coming from.
 And more elusive leaks, such as beneath the slab or ground, might not have any visual signs.

 Tracing a leak in your plumbing can be tricky.
-It is necessary to find the source and get it fixed before a pipe bursts, floods a home, and causes mildew and mold.
+It is necessary to find the source and get it fixed before a pipe burst, floods a home, and causes mildew and mold.
 High Priority Plumbing has leak detection equipment to help locate a mystery leak.
 We have cameras that can go inside pipes to locate problem areas.
 Non-intrusive equipment such as these can locate the source before tearing open the ceiling or walls, minimizing drywall repair and other costs.